JuliaLang/www.julialang.org/jsoc/gsoc/pluto.md

 _Also see the other [VS Code projects](https://julialang.org/jsoc/gsoc/vscode/)!_

-## Macro support

-[Macros](https://docs.julialang.org/en/v1/manual/metaprogramming/#man-macros) are a core feature of Julia, and many important packages (Flux, JuMP, DiffEq, …) use them in creative ways.
-Pluto's reactivity is based on _syntax analysis_ to find the assigned and referenced variables of each cell.
-This powers not just reactive evaluation, but also Pluto's global scope management, and `@bind` interactivity.
-(See the [JuliaCon presentation](https://www.youtube.com/watch?v=IAF8DjrQSSk) for more info.)

-Macros can assign to a variable without Pluto detecting it as such.
-For example, `@variables x y` from [Symbolics.jl](https://github.com/JuliaSymbolics/Symbolics.jl) _assigns_ to variables `x` and `y`, while Pluto thinks that `x` and `y` were referenced.
-Your project is to **add macro support to Pluto**.
-Julia has the built-in ability to 'expand' macros on demand, but integrating this into Pluto's reactive runtime remains a significant algorithm design problem.
-More info in [Pluto.jl#196](https://github.com/fonsp/Pluto.jl/issues/196).

-**Expected Results:** First objective: process macros from packages, second (more difficult) objective: support macros defined inside the notebook itself.

-**Recommended skills:** Julia, you will learn about metaprogramming, algorithm design and distributed computing

-**Mentors:** [Fons van der Plas](https://github.com/fonsp) and fellow Pluto.jl maintainers

 ## Tools for education

 Pluto's primary use case is education, and we recently started using Pluto notebooks as an 'interactive textbook': https://computationalthinking.mit.edu/ .
 If you are interested in design and interactive visualization, there are lots of cool JS projects in this area.
 Examples include: